b3lial/openai-mail-analyzer/README.md

 ```

 ## Usage
 Run `python main.py`.
-FInally, the tool asks for the topic of a mail thread and your question.
+Finally, the tool asks for the topic of a mail thread and your question.
 Example:
 ```
 16:01 $ python main.py
 What is the subject of the email thread?